Travel to Thailand from the US

 Arriving in Thailand – Best Practices

 So what can you expect when landing in Thailand?
-Besides needing to present a vaccination certificate or RT-PCR/Pro-ATK test, travel to Thailand is back to normal.
+Travel to Thailand is back to normal.
 Americans are again being welcomed by Thai locals and post-Covid experiences are being created.

 Here are a few things that will help you enjoy your trip and show respect to local Thai people.